CanUUdle: The National Youth Conference

 CanUUdle’s New Age Range: 14-19

-After a year of consultation, and piloting a 13-19 age range in 2019, the CUC has decided to permanently change the age range for CanUUdle to 14-19.
+After a year of consultation, and piloting a 13-19 age range in 2019, the CUC decided in 2020 to permanently change the age range for CanUUdle to 14-19..
 Previously, CanUUdle and CUC youth events had used an age range of 14-20.
 CanUUdle is designed for high school aged youth, and we have found that this range represents the ages that typically benefit the most from what it has to offer.
 A tighter age range means more shared experience between participants, which will allow for deeper trust building, engagement and exploration.
 This change is also possible in large part because of the existence of a thriving young adult community, ready to welcome in emerging adults as they transition out of youthood.

 - Support your 13 year olds to attend a local or regional youth con.
 These cons typically have a lower age range, fewer participants (generally 20-40) and last for two nights.
 This will provide an opportunity for your youth to experience a con that is less likely to be as overwhelming as CanUUdle.